memfault/interrupt/_drafts/test-automation-renode.md

 Unfortunately, this is yet another piece of functionality that doesn't exist in the current public release, so I've
 [copied and modified the code slightly](https://github.com/memfault/interrupt-renode-test-automation/blob/master/tests/common.robot).
-Recall that Github Actions gobbles up the artifacts in the output folder `/test_results` so as long as we place the snapshots in this directory, they should be automatically included in our final ZIP.
+Recall that GitHub Actions gobbles up the artifacts in the output folder `/test_results` so as long as we place the snapshots in this directory, they should be automatically included in our final ZIP.